If you find yourself thinking that you either:-

 I experienced this first hand.

 In my first business in financial services, I got new clients by calling them.
 If I didn’t make new calls, no new potential customer will get into my sales funnel.
-If I didn’t do this, whether I was unwell, or busy with other work, I won’t have any business a few weeks down the road.
+So whenever I got too busy with follow up, took time off because I was unwell, or attended some seminar, I won’t have any business a few weeks down the road.

 Besides that, over time, as voice mail and caller ID became more prevalent, I began to secure less and less appointments for the same amount of call I make.
 People just weren’t picking up their phones anymore.